hashicorp/terraform/website/source/docs/backends/config.html.md

     [Vault](https://www.vaultproject.io)).

   * **Command-line key/value pairs**: Key/value pairs in the format of `key=value` can be specified as part of the init command.
+Note that many shells retain command-line flags in a history file, so this isn't recommended for secrets.

 In all cases, the final configuration is stored on disk in the ".terraform" directory, which should be ignored from version control.